 Traditionally at Christmas time, roofs, balconies and walkways were decorated with farolitos (paper bags filled with sand and a burning votive candle) on Christmas Eve.
 In recent years, with the availability of strings of electric farolitos, they appear on buildings all over the downtown area beginning around Thanksgiving.
 When it snows, Santa Fe turns into a winter wonderland.

 Christmas Eve, the town gathers on historic Canyon Road, home to many of the city’s over 200 galleries, some shops and a few restaurants.
-The street is closed to traffic, thousands walk up and down the road greeting friends, spontaneously breaking into song and enjoying the luminarias (piñon wood bonfires) burning along the street.
-People stop to warm their hands, farolitos burn merrily in paper bags along the way.
-The street is ablaze with thousands of fairy lights.
+The street is closed to traffic, thousands walk up and down the road greeting friends, spontaneously breaking into song and enjoying luminarias (piñon wood bonfires) burning along the street.
+People stop to warm their hands, farolitos, candles set atop sand-filled in paper bags burn merrily along the way.
+Some people have strings of fauxlitos (strings of plastic electrified farolitos) The street is ablaze with thousands of fairy lights.
 It feels like the whole city has turned out for the festivities.
 Some shops and galleries stay open.
 Hot chocolate, cider and cookies are offered along the way by merchants and others sharing the holiday spirit.
 A white Christmas makes the scene seems even more magical.